cberdejo/llm-movie-recommendation/populate_db/README.md

 # Populate Database
 Simple package to init a vector database.

-The ain script [populate_db.py](/populate_db/src/populate_db.py) should only be executed once.
+The main script [populate_db.py](/populate_db/src/populate_db.py) should only be executed once.
 It formats and upserts data into database using batches.

 ## Datasets